Dixie Fire: August

 In the evening of August 16, winds of up to 30 mph (48 kmh) drove embers from the Dixie Fire over the Diamond Mountains and into the Honey Lake Valley.
 A number of spot fires ignited south of Janesville and crossed Highway 395, destroying several homes.
 This put areas south of Johnstonville under mandatory evacuation warning, including the town of Janesville.
 Continued southwest winds threatened to push the fire towards Susanville.
 In Lassen National Park, the area burned within the park had doubled to 22000 acre, and firefighters were building line to protect Manzanita Lake and Old Station areas.

 On August 18, the Dixie Fire merged with the Morgan Fire, which had been started by lightning August 12, near the south entrance of Lassen National Park.
 In addition to burning north into the park, the Morgan Fire had threatened the communities of Mineral and Mill Creek just to the south.
 The Morgan and Dixie fires were joined by a backfire set in order to reduce fuels adjacent to the two towns.
 By the end of the day, the Dixie Fire had grown to over 635000 acre, an increase of more than 80000 acre since August 15, with containment at 33 percent.

-By August 22, the Dixie Fire approached Milford but crews were able to protect the structures and containment rose to 37%, the highest since the fire began.
+By August 22, the Dixie Fire approached Milford but crews were able to protect the structures and containment rose to 37 percent, the highest since the fire began.
 Growth of the fire slowed overnight due to increased humidity but overall weather conditions remained challenging.